Discover your Potential Through the Girl Scouts

 Girl Scouts provides fun and educational activities for girls of every age that support their educational development while letting them form life-long friendships and memories.
 Through troop activities and other council events girls get to participate in activities that reinforce and enhance lessons they are being taught at school and often expose them to subjects and opportunities they don’t have the opportunity to participate in at school.

 Ready to become a member of the Girl Scouts of New Mexico Trails?
-Or need to renew your membership?
-Click above to join or to renew your membership online for 2013-14 with a credit or debit card using Personify eBiz!
+Or need to renew your membership? on the "Register Online trefoil join or to renew your membership online for 2014-15 with a credit or debit card using Personify eBiz!
 To learn more, click here.

 Want to Join a Girl Scout Troop?